 The bill would also require the DEP to develop and publish on its Internet website an annual report card for each water purveyor in the State, indicating the water purveyor's compliance with federal and State drinking water quality standards, its compliance with the requirements of the WQAA, and any other factors the DEP deems appropriate.
-The bill also requires the DEP, within 18 months after enactment and every three years thereafter, to submit a report to the Governor and the Legislature, which includes an analysis of the Statewide estimated cost of infrastructure improvements to water purveyors required over the next 10 years and an assessment of the WQAA.
+The bill also requires the DEP, within 18 months after enactment and every three years thereafter, to submit a report to the Governor and the Legislature, which includes an analysis of the Statewide estimated cost of infrastructure improvements to water purveyors required over the next 10 years and an assessment of the compliance of public water systems with the requirements of the WQAA.